ashleygwilliams/tyr/README.md

 in order to test a `POST` and a `PUT`, you will need 2 objects, respectively. when you create a resource for your application, create a file in `/mocks` with the name of the resource. inside this file, export an object with two attributes: `mock_resource` and `mock_update`. these will be required in `tyr.js` and each assigned, respectively, to variables of the same name.

+the last task here is to set the `update_attr` variable. this variable represents the attribute that is being update between the `mock_resource` and the `mock_update`. this variable should be set as a string. this is important because it determines what the tests will check after the `PUT` test. you can see the code for that here on [line 69 of `test_template.js`](https://github.com/ashleygwilliams/tyr/blob/master/test_template.js#L69).

 for example:

 ```js